paulshir/shirp.github.com/README.md

 ### Navbar
 If `group:navigation` is added to the top of the page it will appear in the navigation bar.
 Need to look at this in more depth to apply it elsewhere in the site

+### Code
+To put code into a code block you simply indent all the text by one tab or 4 spaces

 Another way to put text into a codeblock when using jekyll is to use the following code sequence.

     {% highlight codetype [linenos]  %}